abschneider/phylogeography-density-plots/README.md

 User can run `densityplot.R` which calls the functions present in `bayesian_functions.R`, creating intermediary files, or run `densityplot_nointermediaryfiles.R` which only creates the final density plot files and spreadsheet with rate values filtered with BF.

-Hint: If user wants only to calculate BF, he can simply run the function `calculateBF` in `bayesian_functions.R` which calculates a Bayes Factor approximation (as implemented in [SpreaD3](https://academic.oup.com/mbe/article/33/8/2167/2579258)).
+Hint: If the user only wants to calculate BF, he can simply run the function `calculateBF` in `bayesian_functions.R` which calculates a Bayes Factor approximation (as implemented in [SpreaD3](https://academic.oup.com/mbe/article/33/8/2167/2579258)).

 ### Manual: